-This is the press release for our autism scholarship program for Spring 2017.
+This is the press release for our autism scholarship program for Summer 2017.
 If you would like us to email you a copy of this to share with others please feel free to email us at KFMMakingADifference@gmail.com!

 “KFM Making a Difference”, an organization focused on housing and disability advocacy, after the recent success of their scholarship program have announced their follow up autism scholarship for 2017.

 CEO and Founder of KFM Making a Difference, Kerry Magro, holds this scholarship very dear to his heart.
 Kerry was diagnosed with autism at the age of 4.
 Now he is a Masters graduate from Seton Hall University in Strategic Communications and Leadership.
 Kerry today is also a international motivational speaker discussing a wide range of topics; discussing everything from overcoming obstacles to disability advocacy.